CPSC Advising Information

 Where to start?

-All of the introductory computer science courses at UMW are currently taught using the Python programming language.
 Students who have little or no prior programming experience should select CPSC 110 as their first CPSC course.
+This course is taught using the Python programming language.
 Students with considerable programming experience should select CPSC 220 as their first CPSC course.
-Students who have completed an AP course in computer science and earned a 4 or better on the AB exam can be given credit for CPSC 220 and enroll in CPSC 240 and CPSC 125A.
+Students who have completed an AP course in computer science and earned a 5 on the exam can be given credit for CPSC 220 and enroll in CPSC 240 and CPSC 284.
 These students are strongly encouraged to familiarize themselves with the Java programming language before beginning CPSC 240.

 Students should study the catalog carefully and note the prerequisites for CPSC courses.
 The major is very linear and demands that courses be taken in a particular sequence.
-In addition, staffing limitations dictate that not all courses required for the major can be offered every semester.
-For example, at the present time CPSC 405 is only offered during Fall semesters, while CPSC 401 is offered only during Spring semesters.
-These factors make it very important that students stay “on track”.
-Because of the high work load they entail, students are strongly advised not to take more than two CPSC courses during any one semester.
+Because of the high work load they entail, students are strongly advised not to take more than two major CPSC courses during any one semester.
 Some students find it difficult to take two 300 level or two 400 level courses at the same time, particularly if those courses are using different programming languages.

 Advice for First Year Students

 Professor Initiated Drop

 - If you miss two class meetings during the first week of classes the professor has the right to drop you from his enrollment.
 You are especially vulnerable in classes where the demand for seats is very high.
 If you decide to drop a class, be sure to complete the drop process yourself anyway because otherwise you may end up with an unexpected F in the course!